seanthw/ThaweCode/README.md

 **Location:** The file must be placed at `~/.thawe_coderc` (e.g., `/home/youruser/.thawe_coderc`).

 The file uses a simple `key = value` format.
 Lines beginning with `#` are treated as comments and are ignored.
+You can also enable soft line wrapping, which visually wraps long lines without inserting newline characters.

 ### Available Options